zim32/Symfony2-CertAuthBundle/README.md

 Override them using [Symfony Override Templates](http://symfony.com/doc/current/book/templating.html#overriding-bundle-templates) technique to add f.e. instructions how to install certificate into the browser.

 Override *Controller/AccessDeniedController* if you need some custom logic.

+Change persister to store client certificates other way then localfs (f.e. in database).